-“This often looks like forgetting names, appointments, or repeating questions that have already been answered,” Shivers said.
+“This often looks like forgetting names, appointments, or repeating questions that have already been answered,” Saxena said.
 “Depression can be another sign of Alzheimer’s.
 Although depression is an issue for a variety of individuals, it is something that should be addressed medically.
 Whether the cause is tied to memory loss or is simply a situational occurrence, the individual should receive further attention.
 This type of internal suffering requires close watch, especially when paired with memory loss.”

 Change in personality is apparent in patients suffering from either dementia or Alzheimer’s.
-Shivers said the most notable forms of this can be seen in distorted reasoning, lack of focus, and can sometimes result in illegal acts where the individual is unable to discern between right and wrong.
+Saxena said the most notable forms of this can be seen in distorted reasoning, lack of focus, and can sometimes result in illegal acts where the individual is unable to discern between right and wrong.

 Changes in appetite, sleep and energy are common and early signs of Alzheimer’s.
 Individuals can experience an increased appetite, however, continue to lose weight.
 Additionally, they may experience excessive sleepiness during the day which can result in altered sleep schedules making it difficult for caregivers during the night hours when they are typically awake.
 Sun-downing is also common and includes an increase in confusion and agitation in the afternoon hours going into night.

 Frequent falling, unstable limbs, and lack of balance are all common factors of Alzheimer’s, and are major hazards to be aware of if someone you know is showing signs of memory loss.
 It’s important to keep in mind that even though these signs indicate memory loss, no one example means someone has dementia or Alzheimer’s Disease.